Monica Eastway

 The world's longest-lived populations do not thrive because of pills, supplements, or extreme exercise.
 They thrive because they live within environments that support movement, connection, purpose, belonging, and daily interaction with the natural world.

-Research increasingly demonstrates that access to nature-rich environments supports healthy longevity, brain health, quality of life, resilience, and wellbeing across the lifespan.
+A growing body of research demonstrates that access to nature-rich environments supports healthy longevity, brain health, quality of life, resilience, and wellbeing across the lifespan.

 Yet ecological health and our relationship with Nature remain largely overlooked within many aging policies, programs, and systems of care.